Walking-Cow-Inc/Quarantine-Chess-GUI/README.md

 For a more comprehensive set of rules, you can check out the FIDE Laws of Chess using this [link.](https://www.fide.com/FIDE/handbook/LawsOfChess.pdf)

 ## Usage
+### Prerequisites
-#### To run this game, you need to have Java installed on your computer along with a Java IDE or a text editor with a Java extension (like Atom or VS Code).
+To run this game, you need to have Java installed on your computer along with a Java IDE or a text editor with a Java extension (like Atom or VS Code).
 We recommend the Eclipse IDE since that was what we used to build this application, but feel free to run it in an editor of your choice.

 You can download the appropriate version of Java using this link: https://java.com/en/download/help/download_options.xml

 You can download the Eclipse IDE using this link: https://www.eclipse.org/downloads/

+### Installing

-After this, you can clone the repository by entering the following line in your terminal (assuming you have git installed on your computer)
+You can clone the repository by entering the following line in your terminal (assuming you have git installed on your computer).
 ```
 git clone https://github.com/Walking-Cow-Inc/Quarantine-Chess-GUI.git
 ```